 VM monitoring: service awareness

-Per Microsoft Community Hub (How to configure VM Monitoring in Windows Server 2012, the foundational reference), Failover Clustering provides VM Monitoring which allows the host cluster to monitor the health of services running inside the guest VM and take recovery actions when a service fails.
+Per Microsoft Learn, Failover Clustering provides VM Monitoring, which allows the host cluster to monitor services or ETW events inside a clustered guest VM and take recovery actions when a service fails or the event fires.

 The mechanics:

-• You configure one or more services inside the VM as monitored items, either through Failover Cluster Manager or with Add-ClusterVMMonitoredItem.
+- You configure one or more services or ETW events inside the VM as monitored items, either through Failover Cluster Manager or with

 The PowerShell example documented across Microsoft sources:

-Per Microsoft Community Hub, the Failover Cluster Manager UI only shows services that run in their own process (SQL, Exchange) plus IIS and Print Spooler which are exempted from that rule.
+Per Microsoft Learn, the Failover Cluster Manager UI only shows services that run in their own process plus a small set of exempted services.
 PowerShell can monitor any NT service without restriction.

 Requirements per Microsoft documentation

-• Both the Hyper-V hosts and the guest VM must be running supported versions of Windows Server (per Microsoft Community Hub, the original feature requires WS2012 host and guest minimum)
+- Both the Hyper-V hosts and the guest VM must be running supported versions of Windows Server (the original feature was introduced in Windows Server 2012 per Microsoft documentation)

-Per a Microsoft Q&A discussion, VM Monitoring relies on Windows specific integration services and is documented for Windows guests.
+Per Microsoft documentation, VM Monitoring relies on Windows specific integration components and is documented for Windows guests.
 Linux guest VM monitoring at this level is not directly supported by the Failover Cluster VM monitoring feature.

 When to use it